MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 > [!NOTE]
 > You can also remove all security roles from a user to prevent the user from signing in to and accessing customer engagement apps.
 However, this doesn't remove the license from the user, and the user will remain in the list of enabled users.
 We don't recommend using this method to remove access from a user.
 >
-> When you use a security group to manage enabling or disabling users or provisioning access to an org, nested security groups within the selected security group aren't supported and will be ignored.
+> When you use a security group to manage enabling or disabling users or provisioning access to an org, nested security groups within the selected security group aren't supported and are ignored.
 >
 > You can [assign records](/powerapps/user/assign-or-share-records) to a disabled user account and also [share reports](/dynamics365/customer-engagement/basics/share-report-users-teams) and accounts with them.
 This can be useful when migrating on-premises versions to online.
 If you need to assign a security role to users who have a Disabled status, you can do so by enabling the allowRoleAssignmentOnDisabledUsers in [OrgDBOrgSettings](https://support.microsoft.com/help/2691237/orgdborgsettings-tool-for-microsoft-dynamics-crm).
 >
-> A Global admin, Power Platform admin, or a Dynamics 365 admin does not need a license to be enabled in an environment.
-See: [Global admins and Power Platform admins can administer without a license](global-service-administrators-can-administer-without-license.md).
-But since they are unlicensed, they will be set in the [Administrative access mode](create-users.md#create-a-read-write-user-account).
+> A Global admin, Power Platform admin, or a Dynamics 365 admin doesn't need a license to be enabled in an environment.
+Learn more in [Global admins and Power Platform admins can administer without a license](global-service-administrators-can-administer-without-license.md).
+But since they're unlicensed, they're set in the [Administrative access mode](create-users.md#create-a-read-write-user-account).

 You must be a member of an appropriate administrator role to do these tasks. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Assign admin roles](/microsoft-365/admin/add-users/assign-admin-roles)